-Code of the course : BCA7107T

-Title of the course : Advance Web Development Lab
+Title of the course : Advanced Web Development

-Level of the Course : NHEQF Level 5.5
+Lab Level of the Course : NHEQF Level 5.5

-Credit of the Course : 2

 Type of the Course : Discipline Specific Elective (DSE) Course in Computer Science

-Delivery Type of the Course : Practical 60.

 Learn programming languages and technologies: Web development courses typically focus on teaching programming languages such as HTML, CSS, and JavaScript, Php as well as frameworks and libraries like Laravel Framework.
 The objective is to provide a solid foundation in these languages and technologies.